alexshhadeh/AxelBot-Public/README.md

 # AxelBot
-A very versatile discord bot written in JavaScript.
+A very versatile Discord bot written in JavaScript.
 Created to help with managing my and my friends' Discord server and give us some fun :).
 Development started in 2019 and up until now it was hosted only in a private repo.

 ## Features:
 Default prefix: +